ibm-cloud-docs/vpc/pps-about.md

 ## Private Path service use cases
 {: #pps-use-cases}

 The following use cases show you the various ways that you can use Private Path services.

+In all Private Path use cases, you can use ALB policy capabilities to direct Private Path service traffic.
+{: note}

 ### Use case 1: Connecting a service to a single consumer
 {: #pps-use-case-1}